SimmSimmPopcornSnack/youtube-react-clone/README.md

 - Redux from Part 18 (and Reselect in part 21), to hold state variables.
 It was originally developed by Facebook developers and now is maintained by a community.
 Open source and MIT license.
 - javascript-time-ago from part 27, to developed and maintained by individual and MIT license https://github.com/catamphetamine/javascript-time-ago and https://gitlab.com/catamphetamine.
 Interesting to see that GirHub suddenly banned the Russian developer's account https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3.
 - In part 31, react-waypoint for infinite scroll is developed and maintainded by individual https://github.com/civiccc/react-waypoint.
 The license is MIT.
+- In part 34, react-linkify is developed and maintained by individuals.
+MIT license. https://github.com/tasti/react-linkify